cizia64/sendkey/README.md

 Ideal for handhelds like the Trimui Smart Pro.

-I allows to send combo keys from command line.
+It allows to send combo keys from command line.

 ## Features